JavaScript-Open-Curriculum-Foundation/LearnMongoGitPod/lessons/00-local-docker.md

 2. Use docker exec to access the mongoDB Shell
 3. Distinguish between the name of a docker image (mongo) and the container name (learn-mongo)
 4. Use NPM Scripts to store docker commands such as docker exec for mongo shell

-# About me
-Hans McMurdy is an experianced web developer and coding teacher.

 ## About
 This is a brief mongo tutorial in GitPod and originally built for docker and docker compose which you can see [here](https://github.com/HansUXdev/OSS-Books/tree/master/JavaScript-First/00-JavaScript-DataBases/mongo).